IROS 2025, Hangzhou, China

 Review Process: All submissions will undergo peer review based on relevance, technical quality, and ethics;

-Presentation: Accepted ones have opportunities to be presented in the workshop in 1-slide PPT and 1 poster;
+Presentation: Accepted ones have opportunities to be presented in the workshop with a 1-slide PPT and a poster;

 Publication: Accepted ones will be shown on the workshop homepage;